palaknarang05/fact-knowledge-layer/README.md

 Everything persists to `./data/` (SQLite DB + a persistent Chroma index), so stopping and restarting the backend does not lose ingested facts.

-## Video Demo

-`<link to a ≤3 minute demo video — add before submitting>`

-Demo shows: uploading a PDF, the extracted facts view with source quotes, and one example each of CORROBORATED, CONTRADICTION, RESOLVED_BY_CONTEXT, and an extraction failure, using the provided `delhivery/` and `india-macroeconomy/` starter datasets.

 ## Approach

 **Pipeline shape:** PDF → per-page text (`pdfplumber`) → page-aware chunks